Luke Helder: Personality, writings and theories

-Notes attached to the bombs went on to denounce government control over daily lives, deny that anyone who had died was really dead, and promised more of the same kind of message.
+Notes attached to the bombs denounced government control over daily lives, denied that anyone who had died was really dead, and promised more of the same kind of message.

 Trial

 In April 2004, a federal judge found Helder incompetent to stand trial.
 While a judge could free Helder if doctors find he is not a threat to society, legal experts doubt this possibility due to the violent nature of his crimes.
 He has been diagnosed with schizoaffective disorder.

 In 2013, a federal judge ordered Helder re-evaluated for competency to stand trial.
-Helder remains incarcerated in the Federal Medical Center in Rochester, Minnesota.
+Helder remains incarcerated in the Federal Medical Center in Rochester, Minnesota, as of March 2025, with BOP Register Number 36460-048.

 Musical background

 Prior to his bombing spree, Helder was a member of Apathy, a Rochester, Minnesota, three-piece grunge band.
 Although the band was successful only on a local scale, they recorded a CD, Sacks of People, at the end of their first summer together.
 They funded and released the album themselves.
 Helder was a fan of Kurt Cobain.
-He heavily decorated his dorm room with Nirvana (Cobain's band) posters and ephemera.
+He heavily decorated his dorm room with Nirvana posters and ephemera.
 A bandmate in Apathy remarked Helder had "an interesting style of singing" and would write much of the lyrics of the group's tracks, not having a full understanding of their meaning.

 When the news broke that Helder was the pipe bomber, the media made significant mention of his status as a musician.
-Many music critics scrambled to acquire copies of Apathy's CD, some of which were auctioned on eBay for as much as $200.